InferSoft-inc/app-challenge/README.md

 - **Design and Architecture**: Thoughtful organization of code and use of appropriate design patterns.
 - **Performance**: Efficiency of the queries and responsiveness of the system.

-### Time Frame
-You should aim to complete this challenge within 3-4 hours.
 This is intended to be a proof of concept that demonstrates your skills and approach to problem-solving in a condensed timeframe.
 We will review your submission and get back to you soon!